 (Agenda Item 7 (CMS))

-That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached TCC Chair’s Executive Summary containing recommendations for improving the compliance assessment process in future years.
+That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached TCC Chair’s Executive Summary.

 That the Commission consider the TCC’s list of obligations for consideration for the Compliance Monitoring Scheme in 2025.